anaazam/anaazam.github.io/index.md

 ### Presentations
 **Canadian Economics Association Conference (2024)**
-The role of profits in post-pandemic inflation.
+The role of profits in post-pandemic inflation

 **European Population Conference (2022)**
-Issues in health data analysis for hidden populations.
+Issues in health data analysis for hidden populations

 ---